 Good People - Good Water - Good Fish

-I choose French Creek as my stream of choice, but I would have to hike three miles to set up my tent.
-I got to Custer Stake Park in the late afternoon and the campground via my GPS.
-Well, what I didn't know there is a West & East French Creek Campground.
+I chose French Creek as my stream, but I would have to hike three miles to set up my tent.
+I got to Custer State Park in the late afternoon and the campground via GPS.
+I didn't know there was a West & East French Creek Campground.
 By the time I got to the West Campground, the sun was setting; oops, it was the wrong campground.
-All the campgrounds were full!
+All the campground sites were full!

-I had no choice, so I decided to drive to the east campground.
-I arrived around 9:00 pm, and it was totally black outside.
+I had no choice, so I drove to the east campground.
+I arrived around 9:00 pm, and it was black outside.
 It was too dark to see if I was even at the campground.
 I was tired, cranky, and hungry.
-I decide to put up my tent where I was anyways; no one else was around.
-I eat my dehydrated dinner and fell asleep until about 11:00 pm.
-At 11:00 pm, I hear breathing, snorting coming louder and louder.
+I decided to put up my tent where I was anyways; no one else was around.
+I ate my dehydrated dinner and fell asleep until about 11:00 pm.
+At 11:00 pm, I hear breathing and snorting coming louder and louder.
 Shit!
 It is a buffalo, and it can be unpredictable.
 I have dealt with them before.
-He finally left at midnight.
+He/she finally left at midnight.
 At 1:00 am, it started up again, huff, huff, huff....closer and closer.
 Brooke would start to growl, and I would get up and couldn't see it.
 It went away and then came back at 3:00 am.
 Same thing, huff, huff, and huff!

 The sun rose at 5:00 am, and it was over.
-I was not going to hike three miles with the lack asleep, plus I was behind schedule.
+I was not going to hike three miles with the lack of sleep, plus I was behind schedule.
 So, I decided to circle the park and find a risky stream to fish as I had done no research.

 I found a small stream that fed a small pond, Grace Coolidge Creek, I looked in the water and saw what could be small trout, but it turned out to be shad.
-I walked up the small creek and made a few casts and landed a trout!
+I walked up the small creek, made a few casts, and landed a trout!
 What a pleasant surprise!

 South Dakota Done!